Applicants to the Music Technology programme are asked to select on the application form to which of the three possible study profiles they apply to:

 In your plan for your final project, the Board will evaluate your written presentation, your ability to outline a research question and place it in a wider context and your ability to plan the stages of a research study or a project.

-The second stage of the entrance examination will be held via a remote connection.
+The second stage of the entrance examination will be held via a remote connection on 23-24 March 2023.
 You will need a computer with a stable Internet connection for the examination.

 The second stage of the entrance examination includes the following sub-tests: